Is the GRE or other test score required?

 Every online degree program offered by a university or college of Concordia Online Education is designed for working professionals.
 The majority of students have an extremely busy schedule, which is why there is never a preset time that you have to be in class.
 The classroom works around your schedule; it is open 24 hours a day, 7 days a week.
-Based on student polls, the average time spent working in a course is 15-20 hours a week, which includes reading, posting on the Learning Management System, and normally submitting one assignment weekly.
+Based on student polls, the average time spent working in a course is 15-20 hours (maximum of 27 hours) a week, which includes reading, posting on the Learning Management System, and normally submitting one assignment weekly.

 Can I get accepted if my grade point average (GPA) is below the program requirements?